replicatedhq/kots.io/content/kotsadm/snapshots/storage-destinations.md

 title: Compatible Backend Stores
 ---

-A KOTS snapshot supports any compatible [Velero storage provider](https://velero.io/docs/main/supported-providers/).
+The KOTS Snapshot feature supports any compatible [Velero storage provider](https://velero.io/docs/main/supported-providers/).
-The Admin Console has built-in support for configuring AWS, GCP, Azure, S3-Compatible object store, NFS Server, or local host path as destinations.
+The admin console has built-in support for configuring AWS, GCP, Azure, S3-Compatible object store, NFS Server, or local host path as destinations.

-For embedded clusters, the Admin Console is pre-configured to store backups in the locally-provisioned object store.
-This is sufficient for rollbacks and downgrades, but not a suitable configuration for disaster recovery.
-Embedded cluster installations should visit the "Snapshots" page in the Admin Console and configure a storage destination that is external to the cluster.
+Although embedded clusters from kURL installations are preconfigured in the admin console to store backups in the locally-provisioned object store, this is sufficient for only rollbacks and downgrades.
+It is not a suitable configuration for disaster recovery.
+We recommend that you configure a storage destination that is external to the embedded cluster in the admin console.

-If the Admin Console is running with [minimal role-based-access-control (RBAC) privileges](/vendor/packaging/rbac/#namespace-scoped-access), the [`kots velero ensure-permissions` command](/kots-cli/velero/ensure-permissions/) will need to be leveraged, as the Admin Console requires access to the namespace in which Velero is installed.
+If the admin console is running with [minimal role-based-access-control (RBAC) privileges](/vendor/packaging/rbac/#namespace-scoped-access), the [`kots velero ensure-permissions` command](/kots-cli/velero/ensure-permissions/) must be leveraged, as the admin console requires access to the namespace in which Velero is installed.

+## Prerequisites for cloud configurations

+* **Existing clusters:** Customers must [install Velero](https://velero.io/docs/v1.6/basic-install/) before configuring Snapshots.
+* **Embedded clusters:** The vendor can provide the Velero add-on in the embedded cluster installation.
+If it is not provided, the Snapshots configuration dialog in the admin console notifies you to [install Velero](https://velero.io/docs/v1.6/basic-install/) before you can proceed with the configuration.

 ## AWS

-When configuring the Admin Console to store snapshots on AWS, the following fields are available:
+When configuring the admin console to store snapshots on AWS, the following fields are available:

 | Name                         | Description                                                                                                     |
 |------------------------------|-----------------------------------------------------------------------------------------------------------------|